oneconvergence/dkube-examples-internal/keras/classification/mnist/README.md

 		- Epochs - 5
 		- Batch size - 128
 		- Steps - 100
-	- **Workspace** section - Please select the workspace *keras-mnist* created in *Step2*.
+	- **Project** section - Please select the workspace *keras-mnist* created in *Step2*.
 	- **Model** section - Do not select any model.
 	- **Dataset** section - Do not select any model.
 4. Click *Submit* button.
-5. A new entry with name *digits-classifier* will be created in *Jobs* table.
+5. A new entry with name *digits-classifier* will be created in *Runs* table.
-6. Check the *Status* field for lifecycle of job, wait till it shows *complete*.
+6. Check the *Status* field for lifecycle of run, wait till it shows *complete*.

 # How to Serve

- 1. After the job is *complete* from above step, a trained model will get generated inside *Dkube*.
+ 1. After the training run is *complete* from above step, a trained model will get generated inside *Dkube*.
 Link to this model will be reflected in the *Model* field of a job in *Job* table.
  2. Click the link to see the trained model details.
  3. Click on the *Deploy* button to deploy the trained model for serving.
 A form will get displayed.
  4. Enter the unique name, say *keras-digits-serving*